centrica-engineering/nucleus-docs/docs/foundations/typography.md

 ## Typeface

-The Centrica Stabil Grotesk font is a typeface unique to British Gas.
+The _British Gas_ font is a typeface unique to British Gas.
 It has a clear, legible and elegant style.

 We fallback to `sans-serif` to allow the operating system to provide the substitute.